Supercharged immune cells take on blood cancers in new trial

 Summary

-This early-phase study tests a new type of immunotherapy for people with advanced B-cell lymphoma or leukemia that has returned or not responded to standard treatment.
-Researchers take a patient's own T-cells (a type of immune cell), add a special receptor that targets a protein called CD19 found on cancer cells, and also add extra stimulatory proteins to help the cells work longer.
-The goal is to find a safe dose and see if these engineered T-cells can shrink tumors.
+This study tests a new treatment for people with advanced B-cell lymphoma or leukemia that has returned or not improved after standard therapy.
+Researchers take a patient's own T-cells, add a special receptor (CAR) that targets the CD19 protein on cancer cells, and also add extra stimulatory proteins (CD28 and CD137) to help the cells work better and last longer.
+The goal is to find a safe dose and see if these engineered T-cells can control the cancer.

 Get updates